 The province’s only training ground for new speech therapists is at the University of British Columbia, which enrolls 36 graduate students each year.
 Only some specialize in pediatric therapy, said Kate Chase, a clinical assistant professor in the two-year program at UBC.

 Duke hopes the province plans to boost enrolment.

 “Let’s see some increase in funding to the schools in B.C. that train therapists,” she said.
 “Without that, none of this is going to happen in a good way.”

 Duke said the ministry should have consulted more meaningfully with practitioners before announcing the system overhaul.
-Yu said her professional organization was not consulted prior to the announcement and sent a letter asking the ministry to work with them during the implementation phase.
+Yu said Speech and Hearing B.C. was not among the 1,500 individuals and organizations the ministry consulted with about the support-system overhaul.
+Her professional organization sent a letter asking the ministry to work with them during the implementation phase.

 When announcing the overhaul, Minister Mitzi Dean said the new system will give children access to services based on their needs, instead of a diagnosis, which many families wait months or years to get in the public system now.
 Dean said the current patchwork of programs leaves too many families without support.

 The ministry did not, however, address the therapist shortage in an emailed statement.
 The ministry stated it has researched the current state of service delivery to “ensure that the expertise exists to staff the new hubs.”
 The ministry said it expects hub operators will recruit experts or sub-contract with private service providers.